Last updated: June 8th, 2023

-Although far too heavy for backpacking, the Gazelle 4-Person Pop-Up Tent is a great option if you’re looking for one of the best 4-person car camping tents on the market.
+The Coleman Camping Tent with Instant Setup is another of my favorites if you’re looking for the best 4-person car camping tents on the market.

-This is an instant pop-up tent, so it takes less than five minutes to set up.
-If you’re camping alone, it’s easy to set up solo…which is not something that can be said about all four-person tents.
+That’s because it’s an instant pop-up tent, so it takes less than five minutes to set up.
+If you’re camping alone, it’s easy to set up solo. . . which is not something that can be said about all four-person tents.

-The main downsides to the Gazelle 4-person tents are the weight and bulkiness.
+The main downsides to either of these 4-person tents are the weight and bulkiness.
 But if you’re not backpacking, that’s probably not a dealbreaker.

-Besides car camping, the Gazelle would also be an ideal music festival tent with how easy it is to set up and how much space there is inside.
+Besides car camping, this Coleman 4-person tent would also be an ideal music festival tent with how easy it is to set up and the low-maintenance integrated rainfly.

-If you’re looking for an easy-to-set-up tent and value space over weight, this 4-man pop-up tent is a good option.
+If you’re looking for an easy-to-set-up tent and value convenience above weight, this 4-man pop-up tent is a good option.